 You can get quality traffic to your website and place of business by making sure you keep all your local listings up-to-date.

 Most important is your Google Business Listing.
 For local companies, you MUST have a fully optimized listing if you want to show in the Local Results on desktop or mobile devices.
 Don’t just add your address and phone number.
 You should upload photos, a business description, hours, and any other information you have.
 You should also take advantage of the posting tool and link it back to landing pages or posts on your website.

-Your business listing may not improve website performance, but it’s one of the most important marketing tools available for local business and the information must match what is presented on your site if you want to improve your organic search rank.
+Your business listing may not improve website performance, but it’s one of the most important marketing tools available for local businesses, and the information must match what is presented on your site if you want to improve your organic search rank.

 7. Remove or Rework Old Content to Improve Website Performance